East Kilbride YM F.C.: Caledonian League Team

 During Season 2015-2016 the team were knocked out of the Scottish Cup on penalties by the eventual finalists Leven in the last 16 of the Competition.

-The team continued to flourish and narrowly missed out on promotion in Season 2016-2017 by 2 points and reaching a Semi Final and Quarter Final in League Cups.
+The team continued to flourish and narrowly missed out on promotion in Season 2016–2017 by 2 points and reaching a Semi-final and Quarter-final in League Cups.

+After a couple of rebuilding years, in the 2018–19 season, the club had one of their most successful seasons gaining promotion in unbelievable fashion, winning the league title while completing the full league season without a defeat.

+Graeme has continued to improve the playing squad in attempt to win the Caledonian premier by adding big names such as ex Albion Rovers player Barry Russell and ex Stranraer attacker Sean Winter to an already impressive squad.

+The 2024/25 provided their most successful season to date, winning the Caledonian Premier League for the first time and getting to the West of Scotland cup final (sadly losing out on penalties to St.Patricks AFC).

 Scottish Amateur Team

 In 1996, East Kilbride YM were accepted into the Caledonian League, after winning the Scottish Amateur Premier League Cup under the charges of John McClymont and Peter Allan.
 The YM elected to enter a new team into the SAFL and were made to start again at the bottom of the league system.
 The Scottish Amateur team became a feeder for the Caley team and competed in the Scottish Amateur 2nd Division until 2003 when they won the league.

 Having been relegated in previous seasons, the Scottish Amateur team found themselves back in the Second Division at the start of 2010–11.
 The appointment of Graeme Robertson and Billy Hamilton saw the most successful season for the team since their inclusion in the SAFL for a second time.
 The team went unbeaten in the league until 2011 and progressed to the Hall Cup Final to face Aitkenhead Thistle AFC in April 2011.
 Within the space of two weeks, the SAFL team had secured both the league and Hall Cup marking a tremendous end to their season.

 After Robertsons move to the Caley side, Gary Lawson took over as manager before work commitments forced him to hand over the reins to Andy Dykes, previously a coach with the Caley side, for the 2013–14 Season.

 Tam Barclay and Stephen McKenna took over in June 2014 with enthusiasm as the second wave of YM under-19's progress to the adult side.

+The Scottish Amateur Team made the decision to leave the league and merge with the Greater Glasgow Team.